Important COVID-19 Changes

 Clinic services are confidential, except where confidentiality is prohibited by law.

-We now have “open access” hours for an initial screening appointment with a social worker.
+We now have “open access” hours for an initial screening appointment with a social worker at our Canandaigua office.

 Fees are determined at the time of initial appointment.
 Health insurance is required in order to determine the appropriate patient responsibility portion of the fee.
 A sliding scale fee, based on your income, will be determined in order to cover services with are not reimbursed by insurance.
 Payment for services is requested at time of service; payment plans can be arranged when necessary.